Hereward/kickstart-2018-blog/README.md

 The Profile page features a form for uploading personal data as well as an image.

+The project has a session timeout feature, with some settings which are configurable in the settings file.
+There is also a session cookie used to automatically log out users when the browser session is closed.

 ## Included Packages

 This is not a complete list - it includes only the major packages used.